DFE-Digital/teaching-vacancies-design-history/app/posts/2021-04-01-local-authorities.md

 We identified the following user needs in research conducted in November-December 2020.

 **As an LA user**
-I want
+I want to

-to list jobs at one school or multiple schools within my LA and any other LA I choose to view and manage job listings for listings created by hiring staff in my LA and any other LA I have chosen So that I can provide job listing services to schools within my stewardship
+* list jobs at one school or multiple schools within my LA and any other LA I choose
+* view and manage job listings for listings created by hiring staff in my LA and any other LA I have chosen

+So that I can provide job listing services to schools within my stewardship

 **As an LA user**